Understanding Network Protocols in 2025: A Comprehensive Guide

 The network protocol is similar to programming languages, based on specific rules and regulations for computing and efficiency.
 Each rule is defined in different terms and assigned a unique protocol name.
-Network Protocol identifies the standards for communication and provides detailed information on processes involved in data transmission.
+Network Protocol identifies the standards for communication and provides detailed information on the processes involved in data transmission.
 Such processes include:

 - Type of the task